Code-Institute-Submissions/mickmccann-MS4-Classic-Ford-Cars_NovResub/TESTING.md

 Ensure the appropiate categories are loaded with the correct fixtures | The appropiate categories are loaded with the correct fixtures.
 [Load data categories](wireframes/loaddata_categories.png) | PASS
 Ensure the appropiate products are loaded with the correct fixtures | The appropiate products are loaded with the correct fixtures.
 [Load data products](wireframes/loaddata_products.png) | PASS
 Ensure in Django Admin 'Categorys' is changed to 'Categories' and the friendly name is diaplayed | in Django Admin 'Categorys' is changed to 'Categories' and the friendly name is diaplayed.
 [Friendly name](wireframes/friendly_name.png) | PASS
+Ensure all car models are displaying on the page with the correct url | All car models are displaying on the page with the correct url.
+[All products test](wireframes/all_products.png) | PASS

 ---